TJEvans/ApplitoolsHackathon/README.md

   - Recent transactions table amount sort does not work
   - Only One Ad displayed when they are enabled

-The traditional version failed to indentify the following bugs, but they were identifed by Eyes
+The traditional version failed to indentify the following bugs, but they were identifiable by Eyes
   - No User error formatted badly
   - Login form display name changed to Lougout
   - Missing Instagram Label on the Login Page